XIMAX, THE CITY OF MAGIC

 to 2009 b.S.

-Construction of the Eleven Wards of Ximax
+Construction of the Twelve Towers of Ximax

 2012 b.S.
 Official Birth of the Volkek-Oshra